JohannesLorenz/lmms-wiki/Dependencies-Windows.md

 1. Install Visual Studio
 2. Enable MSVC++ compiler in Visual Studio
+3. Install CMake, be sure to add to PATH on install
 3. Install QtCreator with Qt5 for matching MSVC++ platform
 4. Install Git